-Each project will take, typically, three working days to complete.
+Each project will take, typically, five working days to complete.
 Apprentices will complete their project off-the-job, so that they are away from the day to day pressures of work and in a 'controlled' environment, which may be on the employer's premises or the training provider's premises.
 The requirements for the 'controlled environment' will include a quiet room, away from the normal place of work, with a dedicated work-station, with access to all the required equipment and with someone responsible for the controlled environment to ensure it is their own work and to respond to any questions in a consistent way.

-The project is assessed by an independent assessor who makes their own judgement on the quality of the work, based on the defined knowledge, skills and behaviours it is testing against the standard, the grading criteria and the minimum requirements for each area set out in the Occupational Brief.
-1 Assessors of projects must understand the different outputs likely depending on the complexity of the programming language the apprentice has used.
+The project is assessed by an independent assessor who makes their own judgement on the quality of the work, based on the defined knowledge, skills and behaviours it is testing against the Standard, the grading criteria and the minimum requirements for each area.